Razortype/dorahacks-hackaton-webinen/README.md

 - Telegram bot implemented
     - users will be able to buy ticket directly from
+    - easy to use with already exists platforms

 - Ticket marketplace created in Webinen site ecosystem